-An election statement for hospice care must be filed by the recipient or by a person authorized by law to consent to medical treatment for the recipient (see Appendix A for details regarding the Notice of Election (NOE) form).
-For dual eligible recipients, hospice care must be elected for both the Medicaid and Medicare programs simultaneously.
+An election statement for hospice care must be filed by the recipient or by a person authorized by law to consent to medical treatment for the recipient (see Appendix A for form).
+For dually eligible recipients, hospice care must be elected for both the Medicaid and Medicare programs simultaneously.